lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Disable the Firefox sessionstore

-Sessionstore is responsible for caching which pages were opened should Firefox suddenly crashes.
-While it's a great feature (you can reopen your lost tabs and continue browsing), it causes a lot of writes to your SSD.
+Sessionstore is responsible for caching which pages were opened should Firefox suddenly crash.
+While this is a great feature (you can re-open your lost tabs and continue browsing), it causes a lot of writes to your SSD.
 Disabling this function is really easy.
 Type about:config in de addressbar and press Enter.
 Click on agree and do a search for sessionstore.
 Double-click on browser.sessionstore.interval and change 15000 (15 seconds) to 15000000.
 Press OK and restart Firefox.

 ## Lower swappiness (dismiss when having more than 16 Gb RAM)